92username/learn-chatbox-gpt/README.md

 # README.md
 GPT Exercise Generator

 This app generates programming exercises based on difficulty levels, using ChatGPT to provide personalized content.
-Users can input their OpenAI API key and select the number of exercises for each difficulty level.
+Users can select the number of exercises for each difficulty level.
 Requirements

 - Python 3.10+
-- OpenAI account with API access
 - Dependencies listed in requirements.txt

 Installation and Usage